- Lua 98.7%

 Status

 The project boots, decrypts assets at runtime, hits a real private server, and reaches the partner-pick screen of the in-game tutorial.
 The boot animation, register flow, download flow, post-download reboot, and partner.lua rendering (cards + idol icons + arrow buttons + group-switch toggle) all work.
-See MEMORY.md-equivalent notes in the project history for a more granular changelog.

 Prerequisites